ct1/guides/production_postgresql.md

 ### 3. Check remote access
-Login to the client machine.
-Check remote connection Replace the ip-address with your production server ip-address Replace database settings with your production database settings or use the postgres user to check connection
+Login to the client machineand check the remote connection.
+Replace the ip-address with your production server ip-address Replace database settings with your production database settings or use the postgres user to check connection